Assessing Marcus Carr, Aaron Henry, and Liam Robbins

 Overall, Gach is an athletic, skilled swingman that played well in the non-shooting or scoring related elements of this game.
 He will need to improve his jump shot and be a more consistent player on offense, but he is an intriguing prospect that could be an option for NBA teams to consider late in the draft.

 Minnesota’s 6-4 junior guard, Gabe Kalscheur had a decent showing in his team’s win over Michigan State, and his performance went beyond the box score, as he was a standout defensively in this game.
 He struggled to consistently shoot or score, but he would occasionally make some impressive shots.
 He was able to run off of a ball screen to make a quick, spot-up three, but he struggled to knock down long-range jumpers from beyond the arc.
-Kalscheur showed some quickness in scoring on a right-handed drive to the hoop, but was able to score consistently.
+Kalscheur showed some quickness in scoring on a right-handed drive to the hoop, but was not able to score consistently.
 He was able to make a fadeaway, mid-range jumper though.

 Kalscheur played very good defense, and he especially guarded Henry well.
 He would often stay in front of his man, and he would get him to miss on tough, contested mid-range shots.
 Kalscheur also was able to hold his ground to force a miss when defending in the post, and he excelled as an on-ball defender in this game.